Create a

 4. Assess talent availability by region

-This step can also inform the decisions as to either fully outsource the work or hire gig workers to augment and integrate with existing staff, whether to offshore versus onshore the work based upon talent access and availability.
+This step can also inform decisions about fully outsourcing the work, hiring gig workers to augment and integrate with existing staff, and whether to offshore or onshore the work based on talent availability and access.

 5. Source and recruit talent